JoseUtrilla-MBA/04_Play_RestAPI_Practice/README.md

 http POST http://localhost:9000/products
 ```

-First for all, you must to create a json object which contain two fields: 'typeProcess':"String" and 'products':List[ProductResource].
+First of all, you must to create a json object which contain two fields: 'typeProcess':"String" and 'products':List[ProductResource].
 'typeProcess' just can contains two values:

     'insert' --> to insert a list of products